MacaPecha/devsite-docs/guides/plugins/unofficial/zencart.en.md

 ## Installation

-1. Download Mercado Pago module.
+1. Download Mercado Libre module.

 2. Copy the module folder to your ZenCart ROOT installation.